-Recent Distinguished Visiting Professors at AUC
+Recent Distinguished Visiting Scholars at AUC

 Danny Brassell, commonly referred to as “Jim Carrey with a PhD,” Danny Brassell, world-renowned reading ambassador and visiting professor at AUC.
 Brassell is the best-selling author of 15 books, including The Reading Breakthrough and The Reading Makeover.
 He has spoken to more than 2,500 different audiences worldwide.